shayanhalder/battleship-reinforcement-learning/README.md

 ## Model Training Pipeline

 ### DQN
-`dqn_pipeline.ipynb` contains the training pipeline for all 10 of the DQN models.
-By default, all the hyperparameter sets are commented out except the one for the final DQN model we used for evaluation (dqn-9).
+`dqn_pipeline.ipynb` contains the training pipeline for our DQN models.
+By default, running this notebook will only train the best hyperparameter set we found.
+We include all 10 hyperparameter sets that we tried, but all of them are commented out except the final set we decided to use, which was the 9th one in the `hyperparameters` dictionary.
 Run all the cells sequentially to train the model from scratch and evaluate it.

 **NOTE: training all 10 DQN models from scratch will take ~4-5 hours**